Timboboy/CodingChallange/README.md

 Built with Java 17.0.1

 ### Dependencies and build management tool
-Executing the tests requires mockito.
+Executing the tests requires mockito. <br />
 The project was setup with maven.

 ### Executing program
-java -jar MonitoringTool.jar URL TESTINGINTERVAL TIMEOUT PATH/TO/TARGETFOLDER/ java -jar MonitoringTool.jar help to show the parameters required by the tool
+java -jar MonitoringTool.jar URL TESTINGINTERVAL TIMEOUT PATH/TO/TARGETFOLDER/ <br />
+java -jar MonitoringTool.jar help to show the parameters required by the tool